Cavatelli [cah-vah-TELL-lee] Pasta

 We had a blast seeing who could make the perfect cavatelli.
 Since then, I've had store-bought cavatelli, and they are fantastic but not as good as preparing them with your daughter.

-Shape: They are shaped like tiny little hot dog buns but are considered shell pasta because they are hollow, like a sea shell you might find at the beach.
-I've seen them with and without the corrugated lines, as shown in the photo above. (these are cavatelli my daughter and I made)
+They are shaped like tiny little hot dog buns but are considered shell pasta because they are hollow, like a sea shell you might find at the beach.
+As shown in the photo above, I've seen them with and without the corrugated lines.
+(These are cavatelli my daughter and I made)

 I've also seen them short and stubby like above or long and thin.
 But they are easy to make at home if you have one of those little wooden blocks, as shown above.